-If you use the system with the engine not running (ignition ON or ACC) for a long time, it will discharge the battery, and the engine will not start.
+If you use the system with the engine not running (ignition ON or ACC) for a long time, it will use up all the battery power, and the engine will not start.

 Reference symbols:

 FNTFR button - This is a button on the control panel.